suffolklibraries/lgc/content/collections/events/reading-brandon-16-11.md

     content:
       -
         type: text
-        text: "This group meets every Monday at 2:15PM.
-Find out more about our\_" -
+        text: 'This group meets every Monday from 1PM to 2PM. ' -
+    type: paragraph
+    attrs:
+      textAlign: left
+    content:
+      -
+        type: text
+        text: "Find out more about our\_"
+      -
         type: text
         marks: